 Kids Don’t Have to Cock Block

-Before she became pregnant, sex journalist Marith Ledema described her love life as active and exciting.
-And – newborn or not – she was determined to keep it that way.
-But having good postpartum sex turned out to be easier said, than done.
+Before becoming pregnant, sex journalist Marith Ledema described her love life as active and exciting.
+After giving birth, she was determined to keep it that way—newborn or not.
+But having good postpartum sex turned out to be easier said than done.
 How do you stop the passion from withering once you have a kid?

 Share